FLORIAN4600/CM-Changelogs/modpack/CM-Upd1.3.md

-// This is a Preview of the 1.3 update.
-Features announced here might never make their way to the official modpack latest release <br>
-// This Changelog is currently in revision for the v1.3 maintenance <br>
-// **Warning:** Might be unstable

 # Create Multiplex v1.3 - Lite
 ## Additions:
 - Brute Force Render Culling [0.5.11] *permisses to cull additionnal chunks that the player cannot see, use for better performances*